December 19, 2016 - January 22, 2017 via Distance Learning

 This course is open to all current BU students as well as alumni, non-BU students, and members of industry, non-profit and government agencies.

 This short course is designed for students or industry professionals that have some coursework background in probability and statistics and/or quality control*.
-The training consists of eleven 90-minute pre-recorded lectures and includes soft copies of the slides.
+The training consists of twelve 90-minute pre-recorded lectures and includes soft copies of the slides.
 In order to be a certified green belt, the participant will be expected to complete a take-home examination with a 70% minimum passing grade within a month of the start of the course.
+Participants should be prepared to proactively schedule their time in order to complete this offering in a timely manner.
 Participants will have support via access to virtual office hours and email contacts to the professor and teaching assistant during the month.
 A Lean Six Sigma Green Belt certificate will be provided to those who successfully complete the course.

 *Students or individuals who do not have current knowledge/education in the probability and statistics and/or quality control may enroll in this course; however, they are also required to attend (at an additional cost) the prerequisite statistics day of instruction which is comprised of four addition 90-minute pre-recorded lectures.

 - Knowledge/education in probability & statistics and/or quality control.
-BU students: Some examples of courses that fulfill this pre-requisute include ISE 261, ISE 362, SSIE 505. (*Those who do not have current knowledge/education in the probability and statistics and/or quality control may enroll in this course, however, they are also required to view the prerequisite statistics day of instruction (at an additional cost) which is comprised of four addition 90-minute pre-recorded lectures.)
+BU students: Some examples of courses that fulfill this pre-requisite include ISE 261, ISE 362, SSIE 505 or CSQ 112. (*Those who do not have current knowledge/education in the probability and statistics and/or quality control may enroll in this course, however, they are also required to view the prerequisite statistics day of instruction (at an additional cost) which is comprised of four addition 90-minute pre-recorded lectures.)

-- It is recommended that participants download a trial version (free for 30 days) of the Minitab software (for statistical analysis - http://www.minitab.com) on or a day before the start of the training program.
+- It is recommended that participants download a trial version (free for 30 days) of the Minitab software (for statistical analysis - http://www.minitab.com) at the start of the training program.
 Minitab is available for free for all BU students (https://ssl.binghamton.edu/).

-- In order to utilize the Collaborate tool for virtual office hours, your computer should also have an updated version of JAVA (http://java.com/en/download/index.jsp).
+- In order to utilize the Collaborate tool (part of our Blackboard course management system) for virtual office hours, your computer should also have an updated version of JAVA (http://java.com/en/download/index.jsp).
 A headset with microphone may be useful but not necessary.